Postgraduate Diploma in AccountingA one year conversion programme in accounting for non-accounting graduates

 Who can apply

 - Have applied for the Post Graduate Diploma in Accounting by the closing date of 31st May 2018.

 - Be eligible to apply for that programme – you must already hold an Honours degree (Level 8) in any discipline with at least a 2:2 award.

 What are the next steps?

 Review the rules of the scholarship and download an application form below.

-Submit completed application form and personal statement by 5PM on Wednesday, 31st May 2017 to Admissions office, GMIT, Dublin Rd Campus, Galway or by email to email@example.com with the subject “Post Graduate Diploma scholarship application”.
+Submit completed application form and personal statement by 5pm on Wednesday, 31st May, 2018 to Admissions office, GMIT, Dublin Rd Campus, Galway or by email to firstname.lastname@example.org with the subject “Post Graduate Diploma Scholarship Application”.

 What is the selection process?